Paolo Sylos Labini: Economic Theory

-Sylos Labini's main contribution came in 1956, with Oligopolio e Progresso tecnico (English edition, Oligopoly and Technical Progress, 1962).
-The book was published around the same time as Joe Bain's Barriers to New Competition (1956).
-The two works were grouped together in an article by Franco Modigliani (1958), which caused them to become accepted as part of mainstream theory on non-competitive market forms.
+Sylos Labini's main contribution came in 1956, with Oligopoly and Technical Progress.
+Oligopoly describes the general case of competitive market, whose limiting cases are perfect competition and monopoly.
+In agreement with Nicholas Kaldor, Sylos Labini found that oligopoly is additionally the most common situation in reality, and that its theory represented an advance in understanding imperfect competition.
+Sylos Labini expanded the theory's "dynamic" character (away from, for example, kinked demand curves), and formulated the resulting connections between microeconomic and macroeconomic effects.
+The book was published around the same time as Joe Bain's Barriers to New Competition.
+The two works were grouped together in an article by Franco Modigliani, which caused them to become accepted as part of mainstream theory on non-competitive market forms.